Legal jargon used in Canada for persons going through the criminal justice system includes the following.

 The offender/perpetrator is appealing the judgement.
 He could be appealing the decision itself which found him to be guilty, or just the sentence he received, or both.
 In court documents he is no longer called a 'defendant', but rather an 'appellant' because he is appealing a judgement, not defending accusations.

-If you fall into any of these definitions, I can help you.
+If you fall into any of these definitions.
 I also represent victims and witnesses.
 Call Lisa Christian at 613.203.4874.
+Visit my main website by clicking here.